markjlorenz/go-pty-screen/README.markdown

 ```

 ### The Tunnel
-The tunnel is a quick network pipe that can be used to easily transfer files, or use program on the client that are no available on the server.
+The tunnel is a quick network pipe that can be used to easily transfer files, or use program on the client that are not available on the server.
 Some examples:
 * client: `echo "come here watson" | go-pty-tunnel`
 * server: `go-pty-tunnel`
 * output (server): `come here watson`

+---

 * client: `go-pty-tunnel | pbcopy`
 * server: `pbpaste | go-pty-tunnel`
 * output: the clients clipboard now has the same contents as the servers clipboard.

+---

 * client: `cowsay "midwestern commit message" | go-pty-tunnel`
 * server: `go-pty-tunnel | git commit -F -`  (the server does not have the cowsay program installed)